kashikarparth/dactl/_posts/2018-04-03-Important-Techniques-for-Deep-Learning.md

 <img src="../uploads/LRex.png">

 The maximum learning rate calculation is fairly simple.
 We take a random starting point (weights initialisation) and apply learning rates starting from 0, recording the loss.
 Wherever we find the <b>rate</b> of decrease in loss to be the highest, we approximate that to be the learning rate cap for annealing with cycles.
 The same procedure is applicable to simple LR decay's starting rates as well.

+There are other learning rate optimisations includeing layer-wise optimisations, and adaptive rates for each conncetion in a network, but these are too nuanced, and follow the same fundamental <b>principles</b> that I have explained in this post.
+That's about it for learning rates!

 ## Dropout